aosabook/500lines/contingent/chapter.rst

 >>> project = Project()
 >>> task = project.task

-This simplified build system involves five basic steps:
+A build system for the example given at the beginning of the chapter might involve five basic steps:
 *reading* the raw contents of a file,
 *parsing* the contents to produce an in-memory document representation, *extracting* information from our document representation, *transforming* the document representation, and *rendering* the output document.

-* ``read()`` pretends to read the files from disk;
+* Our ``read()`` task will pretend to read the files from disk.
-  since we defined the source text in variables, all it actually needs to do is convert from a filename to the corresponding text:
+  Since we really defined the source text in variables, all it needs to do is convert from a filename to the corresponding text.

     >>> filesystem = {'index.txt': index, 'tutorial.txt': tutorial,
     ...               'api.txt': api}
+    ...
     >>> @task
     ... def read(filename):
     ...     return filesystem[filename]

-* ``parse()`` interprets the raw text of the file contents according to the specification of our document format.
+* The ``parse()`` task interprets the raw text of the file contents according to the specification of our document format.
   Our format is very simple:
   the title of the document appears on the first line,